NSHipster/articles/2013-02-11-nsurlcache.md

 When a request has finished loading its response from the server, a cached response will be saved locally.
 The next time the same request is made, the locally-cached response will be returned immediately, without connecting to the server. `NSURLCache` returns the cached response _automatically_ and _transparently_.

+As of iOS 5, a shared `NSURLCache` is set for the application by default.
+[Quoth the docs](https://developer.apple.com/library/ios/documentation/cocoa/Reference/Foundation/Classes/NSURLCache_Class/Reference/Reference.html#//apple_ref/occ/clm/NSURLCache/setSharedURLCache:):

+> Applications that do not have special caching requirements or constraints should find the default shared cache instance acceptable.
+An application with more specific needs can create a custom NSURLCache object and set it as the shared cache instance using setSharedURLCache:.
+The application should do so before any calls to this method.

-In order to take advantage of `NSURLCache`, a shared URL cache must be initialized and set.
-This should be done in `-application:didFinishLaunchingWithOptions:` on iOS, or  `–applicationDidFinishLaunching:` on Mac OS X:
+Those having such special caching requirements can set a shared URL cache in `-application:didFinishLaunchingWithOptions:` on iOS, or  `–applicationDidFinishLaunching:` on Mac OS X:

 ~~~{objective-c}
 - (BOOL)application:(UIApplication *)application